DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 --- abstract

-This document describes a mechanism that allows co-locating and obfuscating networking applications behind an HTTPS web server.
+This document describes MASQUE (Multiplexed Application Substrate over QUIC Encryption).
+MASQUE is a mechanism that allows co-locating and obfuscating networking applications behind an HTTPS web server.
 The currently prevalent use-case is to allow running a VPN server that is indistinguishable from an HTTPS server to any unauthenticated observer.
 We do not expect major providers